-Tangible fixed assets costing more than £1,000, including major computer software applications, are capitalised and included at cost.
+Tangible fixed assets costing more than £1,000 are capitalised and included at cost.
+This includes substantial, new, owned computer software applications but does not include consultancy costs, nor the continuing development of existing applications.
 No depreciation is provided on the freehold property on the basis that its residual value is believed to be not materially less than the current book value; this is subject to an annual impairment review.
 Depreciation is provided on other fixed assets at rates calculated to write off the cost less estimated residual value over their expected useful lives as follows: